FAQs Boarding Kennels

 I'm afraid not as we are closed all day throughout the year on these days.

 We do suggest to clients who need to start boarding on one of our closed days that they see if they have a friend or relative who wouldn't mind dropping their pet off when we’re next open.
 This can also save on extra costs.
 If this is not possible, then it will be an extra day on the invoice.

 The same applies for departures, unless, again there is a friend or relative who can collect for you the day before.
 In this instance, we would need to be notified if anyone other than you will be collecting your pet, otherwise we will not release them.

 - What is the difference between the standard kennels and the luxury kennels?

 The luxury kennels vary in size and can accommodate family groups quite comfortably.
 They are wooden built individual chalets with their own private grass garden (the standard kennel runs are concrete).
-The luxury kennels are only available from April - September (if we are blessed with half decent weather we can sometimes open them from March - October - Please check at time of booking), as they are not yet suitable for overnight sleeping due to not having a heating system (all kennel and cattery blocks are fully heated).
+The luxury kennels are only available from April - September (if we are blessed with half decent weather we can sometimes open them from March - October - Please check at time of booking), as they are not yet suitable for overnight sleeping due to not having a heating system (all kennel blocks are fully heated).
 We have limited chalets available and they do book out fast, so if you’re planning an Easter or Summer holiday and would like to treat your dog to a bit of luxury, you need to book well in advance.

 Unfortunately not.
 We truly understand that some animals do love the company of others but we cannot guarantee those others will like your pet’s company!
 For obvious reasons, it is safer for everybody to keep everyone separated – unless, of course, you personally have a family group.
 Let’s not forget, none of the animals are completely isolated; they can see their neighbours and have regular human contact!